hasOki/Carson/README.md

 _We are using Docker-Compose to deploy Carson to your staging server._, after OPS install `docker-compose` to jenkins slave and our stage server.
 In the meantime we are using `freight-forwarder` to deploy to stage using [jenkins](https://sea3-jenkins-dev.sea3.office.priv/job/ho-fn-carson-export/).

+### GitHub Pages
+If you want to learn more about Carson, you can read it in his [github pages](http://hasoki.github.io/Carson/)

 TODO:
 - [x] Update README.